videogorillas/live4io/_posts/2018-10-16-can_not_connect_camera.md

 We created this video which explains how to get camera connected to your Android and start streaming. https://www.youtube.com/watch?v=y1JGEDWteDU

-If you have questions, concerns or ideas how to make LIVE4 experience better don't hesitate to contact us at [support@live4.io](mailto:support@live4.io) or join the discussion at [our facebook community page](https://facebook.com/LIVE4GoPro/)
+If you have questions, concerns or ideas how to make LIVE4 experience better don't hesitate to contact us at [support@live4.io](mailto:support@live4.io).
+Follow us on Facebook get the latest news and LIVE4 updates [https://www.facebook.com/LIVE4GoPro/] (https://facebook.com/LIVE4GoPro/)